-- physical damage to and/or loss of the ship - ship's proportion of salvage, salvage charges and/or general average - losses, costs and expenses reasonably incurred by owners for the purpose of averting and/or minimising physical damage to and/or loss of the ship - demurrage and/or loss of use and/ or hire of the ship and/or any similar financial loss arising out of an incident for which the Member is responsible - surveyors' fees and disbursements, other experts' fees and disbursements, legal fees and disbursements and/or similar expenditure is such that it drives the Ship onto the breakwater where the Ship grounds and eventually breaks in two.
+- physical damage to and/or loss of the ship - ship's proportion of salvage, salvage charges and/or general average - losses, costs and expenses reasonably incurred by owners for the purpose of averting and/or minimising physical damage to and/or loss of the ship - demurrage and/or loss of use and/or hire of the ship and/or any similar financial loss arising out of an incident for which the Member is responsible - surveyors' fees and disbursements, other experts' fees and disbursements, legal fees and disbursements and/or similar expenditure.

+An entered ship is forced by the arrival of extreme weather to leave port before loading has commenced and to seek shelter at the anchorage.
+However, the force of the wind is such that it drives the ship onto the breakwater where the ship grounds and eventually breaks in two.
 The court upholds the owner's claim against the charterer that the port was unsafe.

-An Entered Ship is forced by the onset of extreme weather to leave port before loading has commenced and seek shelter at the anchorage.
-However the force of the wind b) Member's own interests

-The Association will cover the Charterer Member for owner's claim for:
+Britannia will cover the charterer Member for the shipowner's claim for:

-- costs incurred in trying to prevent the grounding and subsequent break-up of the Ship - physical loss of the Ship - loss of hire - other expenses incurred in relation to the casualty
+- costs incurred in trying to prevent the grounding and subsequent break-up of the ship - · physical loss of the ship - · loss of hire - · other expenses incurred in relation to the casualty.